nureon22/gfont/README.md

 ```

 ### view information of a font family in raw json format
-This will show all the informations
+This will show all the information
 ```sh
 gfont info --raw "Noto Sans"
 ```